 to ensure that you are on public land.

 The trip has a complicated car shuttle and having a shuttle driver is definitely a bonus.
-The road end is; Poronui for the full trip, Makahu Saddle car park for the shorter trip and Kuripapango for a hard core day trip.
+The road ends are; Poronui for the full trip, Makahu Saddle car park for the shorter trip and Kuripapango for a hard-core day trip.

 Arrange a pickup from Kuripapango on the Napier Taihape Road to take you back to the start to pick up your car.
 A long shuttle back to Poronui can be broken up by camping at DOC Glenfalls.

 Walk-in from Poronui station road-end off the Napier-Taupo Road or helicopter in with Helisika (Poronui) or East Kaweka Helicopters (Puketiritiri).
-After a long drive it’s a four hour walk to the Mohaka through Poronui station along a poled route through private farmland.
+After a long drive it’s a four hour walk to the Ngaruroro, initially through Poronui station along a poled route through private farmland then via sections of forested public land

-At the Mohaka River there is accomodation at Oamaru Hut but pushing on to fly-camp along the track to Boyd is not a bad option.
+At the Mohaka River there is accomodation at Oamaru Hut but pushing on to fly-camp on the public land along the Oamaru-Boyd Track is not a bad option.
 This allows a more leisurely paddle if you can hit the river before lunch the next day.

 On the Water